nidash/proxysql/README.md

 # proxysql
-Docker image with ProxySQL 1.4.8 based on Phusion base image for ubuntu with myhsql client included to connect to proxysql admin interface using port 6032
+Docker image with ProxySQL 1.4.8 based on Phusion base image for ubuntu with mysql client included to connect to proxySQL admin interface using port 6032

 Usage: